855DEV/ticket-backend/README.md

 Spring profiles are at `src/main/resources`, `application-local` is for local debug and build and `application-prod ` is for production release. `pom.xml`  declares these profiles.
-Run with flag like `-Dspring.profiles.active=local` to enable a local configuration.
+Run with flag like `-Dspring.profiles.active=local` to enable a local configuration (or config it in IDE Run/Debug configurations).

 ### Ticket Data